Fumnanya92/E-commerce-website/README.md

 ### 1. Jenkins Server Setup

 #### Objective:
-To configure a Jenkins server for automating the CI/CD pipeline.
+Configure a Jenkins server to automate the CI/CD pipeline.

 #### Steps: